C-Pro/wallet-test/README.md

 * only two accounts can partitcipate in one payment operations (no exchange type orderbook trades)
 * service uses shared database for all instances (SPOF, possible lock contention and performance bottleneck point).
 Alternative would be distributed consensus based payment operation.
 But it has a tricky implementation and should be tested VERY extensively because of multitude of failure modes
+* no proper error handling
 * no users, authentication and authorization concept introduced
 * no proper logging and instrumentation
 * no database schema migration scaffolding
 * database initialization method (through default postgres image initdb hack) is not production ready
-* no balance history table
-* no delete operations supported
+* features missing: paging, search (filters), no balance history, no soft delete operations supported, no API for currencies